sudo-Eric/ANSI-Escape-Code-Creator/README.md

 # ANSI-Escape-Code-Creator
-Library to create string containing ANSI escape codes
+Library to create string containing ANSI escape codes or to more easily use escape codes in Java programs

 ## Purpose
-The purpose of this project is to create a library to allow easy creation of strings containing ANSI escape codes.
+The purpose of this project is to create a library to allow easy creation of strings containing ANSI escape codes (either for direct use or for placing into other programs), or to allow direct use of escape codes in a program.

 ## How to use
 Please read the JavaDoc.